microsoft/snmalloc/docs/security/GuardedMemcpy.md

     object_size - ((p % slab_size) % object_size)
 ```

-Well as any one will tell you division/modulus on a fast path is a non-starter.
+Well, as anyone will tell you, division/modulus on a fast path is a non-starter.
 The first modulus is easy to deal with, we can replace `% slab_size` with a bit-wise mask.
-However, as `object_size` can be non-power of two values, we need to work a little harder.
+However, as `object_size` can be non-power-of-two values, we need to work a little harder.

 ##  Reciprocal division to the rescue

-Now, when you have a finite domain you can switch divisions into a multiply and shift.
+When you have a finite domain, you can lower divisions into a multiply and shift.
-Effectively you pre-calculate `c = (((2^n) - 1)/size) + 1`, and then you can represent the division as `x / size` by
+By pre-calculating `c = (((2^n) - 1)/size) + 1`, the division `x / size` can instead be computed by
 ```
   (x * c) >> n
 ```
-Now the choice of `n` has to be done carefully for the possible values of `x`, but with a large enough `n` we can make this work for all slab offsets and sizes.
+The choice of `n` has to be done carefully for the possible values of `x`, but with a large enough `n` we can make this work for all slab offsets and sizes.

 Now from division, we can calculate the modulus, by multiplying the result of the division
 by the size, and then subtracting the result from the original value: